 If you find such a disaster, all isn’t lost.
 You can dress the parts down with a file and get them close again.
 Then finish the job by lapping them using black paper with solvent on a glass plate.

 I must thank Paul Stuverud for his assistance in some major edits in steps 8 to the end.
-This is one more example of a reader finding a situation that I didn’t foresee and asking about it.
+This is one more example of a reader finding a situation I didn’t foresee and asking about it.

 While one normally removes and installs the bearings as a stack, that isn’t the procedure with spun bearings.
 Install the correct top hat spacer in the seal.
 Buy bearing mount glue and glue the inner bearing race in place.
 After it is set, lube the cup portion of the bearing and install.
 Now insert the large outer spacer and the two parts that make up the inner spacer.
 When I say “two parts,” I assume that you may have used a shim under the wedding band to get the correct spacing preload.
 Lube the cone (the bearing part with the rollers) and lay it on the wedding band.
-Put your bearing mount glue on the outer surface of the cup and insert it.
+Put your bearing mount glue on the cup’s outer surface and insert it.
 Allow the glue to set.
-You are ready to install the final top hat spacer, hubcap spring, hubcap, and seal holder.
+You are ready to install the final top hat spacer, hubcap spring, and seal holder.
 You may ignore the following steps because you already did them.

 9. Inspect the bearings for pitting and stains from water.
 Replace as needed.
 I don’t currently have any bad bearings to show, sorry.

 You aren’t ready to do the spacing just yet.
 This part of the procedure is my addition, but it is worth the trouble.